baodrate/snap-sync/README.md

 The timer included is weekly.
 Edit both files to your taste.

 You can exclude a configuration from backup by setting `SNAP_SYNC_EXCLUDE=yes` in your snapper configuration file.
+Additionally you should run snap-sync at least once for a new disk without using the service so you can be prompted for the backup location.

 ## Example command line usage